VittorioPisapia/Shared-control-of-a-teleoperated-echographic-probe/README.md

 # Medical-Robotics

-This repo contains codes and the report used for the Medica Robotics project
+This repo contains codes and the report used for the Medical Robotics project